One of the best ways to enjoy the outdoors during Florida’s long hot summers is to start planning where you’ll go this winter.

 Participants bring their own boats and tents or arrange to rent them (for an extra charge) from affiliated outfitters.

-- October 20-25, 2017: Suwannee River Wilderness Trail.
-Price: $550 adults.
-Some details from Paddle Florida: The trip spans 65 miles of the scenic Suwannee River Wilderness Trail and begins at Madison Blue Spring State Park.
+- October 19 – 24, 2018: Suwannee River Wilderness Trail.
+Price: $550 adults (with less expensive options for fewer days and services.)
+Some details from Paddle Florida: The trip follows the scenic Suwannee River Wilderness Trail and begins at Madison Blue Spring State Park.
 It ends in the town of Branford, after passing many springs ideal for snorkeling and swimming.
-Paddlers can join the trip in smaller segments.

-- December 1-5, 2017: Ocklawaha Odyssey.
-Price: $450 adults.
+- Nov.
+30 – Dec.
+4, 2018: Ocklawaha Odyssey.
+Price: $460 adults.
 Details from Paddle Florida: Start at historic Silver Springs State Park, where wild monkeys join a diversity of birds and wildlife.
-Trip is 48-mile paddle down the Silver and Ocklawaha Rivers.
+Trip is 46-mile paddle down the Silver and Ocklawaha Rivers.

-- January 18-23, 2018: Wild, Wonderful Withlacoochee.
-Price: $525 adults.
+- Jan.
+17 – 22, 2019: Wild, Wonderful Withlacoochee.
+Price: $550 adults (with less expensive options for fewer days and services.).
 From 57-69 miles, depending on paddler’s choice.
 Trip starts at Marsh Bend Outlet Park in Lake Panasoffkee and ends at Bird Creek Park on the Gulf of Mexico, just west of Yankeetown.
 Includes a sidetrip to the Rainbow River and its world class first magnitude spring.

 Folks who’ve taken these trips before talk about the camaraderie, the convenience and the memorable wilderness experiences.